dmbarbour/awelon/AboutABC.md

 Such little conventions are easy to track statically and can simplify optimization, visualization, model verification, and type analysis.

 A special case is list-like structures that are intended to have statically known size (tuples, vectors, stacks).
 These might be terminated using unit, which prevents recursive introspection.

+## Pitfalls to Avoid

+### Conditional Capabilities (Do not!)

+When brainstorming, one of my ideas was a convention of the form `{?foo}`, whose output was a sum type depending on whether the environment recognizes `{foo}` as a valid capability.
+This initially seems neat because it results in code adaptable to the environment.
+However, the properties are simply *wrong* for adaptive code.

+The question of whether a capability is available should be resolved at the point the capability is acquired, upstream of where it is applied.
+This enables a bigger picture view of what resources are available for developing adaptive code.
+This separation of concerns also improves portability, extensibility, configuration management, testing with mockup environments, and security.

+### Conventions for Defining Symbols in ABC (Do not!)

+Several times, I've been tempted to support user-defined extensions to ABC from within ABC.
+Each time, I determine this is a bad idea.
+It seems too easy to forget why.

+An example mechanism might expressed as:

+        d :: N(c) * ([x->y] * e) -> e  -- DO NOT
+          where `c` is a UTF-8 character
+          and the block is the new meaning of that codepoint

+This is a bad idea because abstraction becomes implicit, detecting cycles is difficult, scoping is unclear, there are security concerns regarding the guessability of user-defined symbols.
+Easy answers, such as scoping based on blocks, often hinder equational reasoning and valuable semantic properties.
+We must also address new problems, such as symbol maintenance and update, or what it means to compose two subprograms that define the same symbol.

+The issues don't depend on the mechanism.
+Using a capability to define capability texts is just as bad.
+However, these problems arise due to the interaction of definitions with blocks, streaming code, and mutually distrustful software components.
+Definitions are a problem when they are embedded in the same semantic layer as ABC.

+We can safely use definitions in *separate* semantic layers.
+For example, AO (above ABC) defines words.
+An ABC stream serializer (below ABC) could also use a dictionary of definitions as a form of shorthand or compression.
+We can regain most benefits of definitions.

+## Future of ABC

+ABC isn't frozen.
+As projects, applications, and frameworks are developed, I expect to learn that a few changes might simplify static analysis, improve optimizability, or eliminate much repetitive code.
+Such scenarios will eventually lead to careful evolution of ABC. *The future of ABC is data-driven design.*

+I do have some hypotheses regarding where future change might be appreciated:

+* extra conditions; quick test for natural number, text
+* dedicated encoding for folds to simplify termination analysis
+* extend math operators for vectors and matrices?
+* easy equality testing

+But I'd like to know, rather than guess.
+It will take a large body of useful code to learn where the greatest benefits are obtained.
+Fortunately, so long as ABC retains its nature as a secure, tacit concatenative bytecode, it should not be difficult to systematically rewrite ABC from one version to another.